Offych/emberSR/README.md

 15. Adding mock data in JSON format, fetch and return it in the model and render with {{#each}} loop in template
 16. Dynamic route implementation, adding route based on the id and create a different model to receive appropriate data based on ID.
+17. Creating Detailed Component, did a markup with data from model accorded to individual object, then add this to template as <Rental::Detailed @rental={{@model}} />